 **Source: World Travel and Tourism Council report from 2014

 Hotels, bed and breakfast ventures and other types of lodging comprise the accommodation segment.
 These can range from five-star hotels, exclusive resorts and luxury inns to campgrounds and youth hostels.
 Travellers appreciate value as well as efficiency, comfort, useful amenities and thoughtful customer service.

-A hospitality or commercial cookery course offers vocational training and helps you develop both technical and communication skills, broadening your job prospects.
+A hospitality focused course helps you develop both technical and communication skills, broadening your job prospects.
 For further information on careers in the tourism and hospitality sector click here.

 © 2019 - Macarthur Tourism, Travel and Events College